pizzadotdoggo/pizzadotdoggo/README.md

   ★ Anyone 18 and over, please IWEC and please make your age known!!

+  ★ I am NOT a proshipper BUT if someone is, I treat them with respect just as any other person (Although I don't agree with some proshipping, my friends and other people might, and that is their business.
+I will not discriminate them for that)

   ★ Please don't invite me to parties!
 I am content with the party I am in and do not wish to leave ^^

   ★ Please don't take inspo without asking